TheTechOddBug/lon-mirror/README.md

 ---

+Why lon-mirror still matters

+Now that OMNIABASE exists as the umbrella framework and OMNIA exists as the cleaner branch-facing repository, lon-mirror should be understood as preserving what those repositories do not try to contain all at once:

+the deeper operational archive

+the richer benchmark context

+the experimental breadth of the diagnostics lineage

+the engineering path that led to the current stabilized perimeter

+the canonical ecosystem memory of this branch

+It is therefore not the umbrella framework.

+It is the deepest public operational core of one of its most mature branches.

+---

 Final v1.0 status

-OMNIA v1.0 should be treated as a completed foundational cycle.
+The OMNIA diagnostics lineage documented here should be treated as a completed foundational cycle.

 It is not complete because no more ideas exist.
 It is complete because the architectural uncertainty required to define the v1.0 perimeter has been exhausted.

 What now exists is: